MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-transform-functions.md

 ![](media/rserver-scaler-user-guide-18-transform-functions/image25.png)

-### How Transforms Are Evaluated
+## How transforms are evaluated

 User-defined transforms and transform functions are evaluated in essentially the same way.
+User-defined transforms are combined into an implicit transform function for evaluation purposes.
+At evaluation time, the process is the same whether the function is predefined or user-defined.

-An evaluation environment is constructed from the base environment together with the utils, stats, and methods packages (you can modify this basic list by setting the rxOption *transformPackages*), packages specified with the *transformPackages* argument, and any specified *transformObjects*, and the closure of the transform function.
-(User-defined transforms are combined into a single, “hidden” transform function for evaluation.)
-The transform function is then evaluated in this evaluation environment.
-Functions that are in packages that are not part of the evaluation environment can be used, but must be prefixed by their package name and two or three colons, depending on whether the function is exported.
+An evaluation environment is constructed from the base environment together with the utils, stats, methods packages, any packages specified with the *transformPackages* argument, and any specified *transformObjects*, and the closure of the transform function.

+Functions are then evaluated in the context of this envrionment.
+Function that are in packages but not part of the evaluation environment can be used if fully qualified (specifically, prefixed by the package name and two or three colons, depending on whether the function is exported).

+If you are using methods packages, you can modify the basic list by setting the **rxOption** *transformPackages* argument.

-### Transformations to Avoid
+## Transformations to avoid

 Transform functions are very powerful, and we recommend their use.
 However, there are four types of transformation that should be avoided:

-1.  transformations that change the length of a variable (this includes, naturally, most model-fitting functions)
+1. Transformations that change the length of a variable.
+This includes, naturally, most model-fitting functions.
-2.  transformations that depend upon all observations simultaneously (because RevoScaleR works on chunks of data, such transformations will not have access to all the data at once).
+2. Transformations that depend upon all observations simultaneously.
+Because RevoScaleR works on chunks of data, such transformations will not have access to all the data at once.
 Examples of such transformations are matrix operations such as poly or solve.
-3.  transformations that have the possibility of creating different mappings of factor codes to factor labels.
+3. Transformations that have the possibility of creating different mappings of factor codes to factor labels.
-4.  transformations that involve sampling with replacement.
+4. Transformations that involve sampling with replacement.
 Again, this is because RevoScaleR works on chunks of data, and sampling with replacement chunk by chunk is not equivalent to sampling with replacement from the full data set.

 If you change the length of one variable, you will get errors from subsequent analysis functions that not all variables are the same length.
 If you try to change the length of all variables (essentially, performing some sort of row selection), you need to pass all of your data through the transform function, and this can be very inefficient.
 We therefore recommend the row selection procedures described in previous chapters.